Do you struggle with

 I have a tremendous amount of experience in this area.

-When I was diagnosed, my doctor recommended a few books and gave me the name of a psychiatrist so I could obtain a prescription for medication.
+When I was diagnosed, my doctor recommended a few books then gave me the name of a psychiatrist so I could obtain a prescription for medication.
 This was my treatment plan.

 This plan works for many people but what about the people that struggle with this plan?

 In my practice I was seeing many people struggling with the same problems I was having.
-This never ending battle with ADHD overwhelm in all areas of life.
+This never ending battle with ADHD overwhelm and anxiety in all areas of life.

 But, over time, something else started to emerge from all my clients.
 Familiar patterns that I also saw in myself.